 EAC Road Transport sub-sector Projects

-1. Arusha – Namanga – Athi River Road Project (between Kenya and Tanzania)
+1. Kenya/Tanzania: Arusha – Namanga – Athi River Road Project (240 km) Road

 The rehabilitated Arusha – Namanga – Athi River Road was launched by the EAC Heads of State at Athi River Town in Kenya on 28 November 2012.
-The ongoing construction of a One-Stop Border Post at Namanga will help the region to realise the full benefits of the reconstructed road; that is, to reduce transit times at the borders and lower costs of vehicle operations.
+The completed construction of a One Stop Border Post (OSBP) at Namanga has also facilitated the region in realising the full benefits of the reconstructed road, that is, the reduction of transit times at the borders and lower costs of vehicle operations.
 With the completion of the road project, the highway now has a uniform width of 7.0m and 2.0m wide shoulders, thus providing a safe driving environment and reducing travel time between Nairobi and Arusha from 5 hours to 3 hours.

-3. The Feasibility Studies and Detailed Design of the Malindi - Lunga Lunga and Tanga - Bagamoyo Road (between Kenya and Tanzania)
+3. Kenya/Tanzania: Malindi – Lunga Lunga and Tanga – Bagamoyo (400 km) Road